Contents Cleanup After a Disaster

 Storm damage can be overwhelming.
 Fortunately, disaster cleanup services are available to help ease the burden of cleaning up your home.
 Disaster cleanup teams, professional cleaning services, fire damage restoration and mold remediation companies are all available to help homeowners return their homes to a safe, liveable condition.

-In many cases, insurance companies cover some or all of the instances associated with contents cleanup.
+Insurance companies often cover some or all of the instances associated with contents cleanup.
 Be sure to contact your insurance company to confirm how much help is available to you.

 While some cleanup efforts can be completed in just a few days, most storm cleanup requires weeks or months from start to finish.
-Contact disaster cleanup experts in your area as soon as possible after a storm.
+Contact disaster cleanup experts in your area immediately after a storm.